datacarpentry/NEON-R-Tabular-Time-Series/_posts/2015-11-03-TS02-Prepare-Data.md

 ##Convert to Julian days
 In some cases you might want to use Julian days, which gives each day of the year a number starting with 1 on Jan 1 and counting up to 365 or 366 on December 31 depending on if it is a leap year or not.

-(Note: This format can also be called ordinal day and, ocassionally, Julian day can refer to a numeric count since 1 January 4713 BC.)
+Note: This format can also be called ordinal day or year day, and, ocassionally, Julian day can refer to a numeric count since 1 January 4713 BC.

 Reasons you might want to convert to Julian days are for smoother plotting and manipulation of data.

     # convert to julian days